ai-cfia/ailab-db/search-scores-and-weights.md

    (current=1) or if it has been archived (current=0).
 It helps users distinguish between active and inactive content.

-1. **Typicality**: This score assesses whether a document is a typical informative representation of the broader concept or topic being queried.
-   Typical documents are considered representative examples within a given context and are assigned higher scores.
-This ensures that the search results prioritize documents that serve as typical and informative instances within the targeted topic.
+1. **Typicality**: This score evaluates how closely the number of site references for a document aligns with the average within a given thematic context.
+Documents with typicality scores reflect a level of correspondence with the average number of references, indicating their alignment with the common standards within the specified topic.
+This ensures that the search results prioritize documents not only based on their relevance to the user's query but also considering how well they conform to the typical reference patterns within the targeted theme.

+1. **Didactic**: This score evaluates the informational value within content chunks that lack a defined structure such as tables.
+It focuses on the quality and depth of information provided without relying on tabular formats for organization or presentation.
+Documents with high didactic scores often contain rich textual information, explanations, and details without reliance on tabulated data.

+1. **Guidance**: This score pertains to content chunks extracted from guidance-oriented pages, emphasizing their significance and relevance.
+   Guidance pages typically offer comprehensive direction, instruction, or expert advice within a specific domain.
+As these pages tend to provide crucial information or instructions sought by users, they are given priority to ensure users can readily access the most helpful and directive content.

 By incorporating these scoring parameters, we fine-tune the document retrieval